Florida Golf Guide -

 This is just one part of the coach's complex.
 There is Shula's Hotel and Golf Club just down the street.
 There is Shula's Steak 2 inside the hotel, a more informal eatery, as well as Shula's Athletic Club.

-It's all located on Main Street, the town center of Miami Lakes, South Florida's first master-planned community near Miami that opened in 1963.
+It's all located on Main Street, the town center of Miami Lakes, south Florida's first master-planned community near Miami that opened in 1963.
 It's one of the earliest examples of the New Urbanism movement, where shops and restaurants and other commercial districts are within walking distance of homes.

 The hotel has a spa, of course, by Aveda.
 It includes a stone water display, seven treatment rooms and a "serenity room with a selection of tea for relaxation."
 I'm betting Larry Csonka never sipped tea here.